 There's a LAT piece today about how, in her wooing of women voters, McCain surrogate Carly Fiorina isn't above stretching the truth about the candidate's positions.
 For instance, Fiorina recently suggested that McCain took issue with insurance companies who pay for Viagra but refused to cover birth control.
 (As you might imagine, this a sore spot with many gals.)

 The folks at NARAL were quick to point out that, in fact, Senator Straight Talk has twice voted against measures--once in 2003 and once in 2005--that would require insurance companies to pay for birth control.
-When asked about this apparent discrepancy, McCain insisted that he did not recall those votes and noted, "It's something that I had not
+When asked about this apparent discrepancy, McCain insisted that he did not recall those votes and noted, "It's something that I had not thought much about."

 This response brought to mind an episode from last month regarding McCain's record on supporting probes of the Katrina disaster.
 While campaigning in Louisiana, McCain boasted that he had "voted for every Katrina investigation"; when a New Orleans reporter pointed out that the Senator had, in fact, twice voted against establishing an independent panel along the lines of the 9/11 Commission, McCain insisted that he was "not familiar with exactly what you said."